polkadot-fellows/RFCs/text/0027-corejam.md

 Though this process happens entirely in consensus, there are two main consensus environments at play, _in-core_ and _on-chain_.
 We therefore partition the progress into two pairs of stages: Collect & Refine and Join & Accumulate.

+### Processing stages of a Work Package

+A Work Package has several stages of consensus computation associated with its processing, which happen as the system becomes more certain that it represents a correct and useful transition of its Work Class.

+While a Work Package is being built, the *Builder* must have a synchronized Relay-chain node in order to supply a specific *Context*.
+The Context dictates a certain *scope* for the Work Package, allowing its inclusion only on a small portion of the (yet to be built, presumably) Relay-chain.
+The Relay-chain height at this point might be `T`.

+The first consensus computation to be done is the Work Package having its Authorization checked in-core, hosted by the Relay-chain Validator Group.
+If it is determined to be authorized, then the same environment hosts the Refinement of the Work Package into a series of Work Results.
+This concludes the bulk of the computation that the Work Package represents.
+We would assume that the Relay-chain's height at this point is shortly after the authoring time, `T+r`.

+The second consensus computation happens on-chain at the behest of the Relay-chain Block Author of the time `T+r+i`, where `i` is generally zero or one, the time taken for the Work Results to be transported from within the Core to get to the gateway of being on-chain.
+The computation done essentially just ensures that the Work Package is still in scope and that any prerequisites it relies upon have been submitted.
+This is called the initial *Inclusion* on-chain and initiates the *Availability Protocol* for this Work Package once Relay-chain Validators synchronize to the block.
+This protocol guarantees that the Work Package will be made available for as long as we allow disputes over its validity to be made.

+At some point later `T+r+i+a` (where `a` is the time to distribute the fragments of the Work Package and report their archival to the next Relay-chain Block Author) the Availability Protocol has concluded and the Relay-chain Block Author of the time brings this information on-chain in the form of a bitfield in which an entry flips from zero to one.

+#### Soft-Ordered Queueing Alternative

+In this alternative the prerequisites DAG may be arbitrarily complex, but actual ordering is only guaranteed going *into* the Availability Protocol, not at the point of Accumulation.

+The (on-chain) repercussion of the Availability Protocol completing for the Work Package is that each Work Result becomes scheduled for Accumulation at the end of the Relay-chain Block Execution along with other Work Results from the same Work Class.
+The Ordering of Initial Inclusion is replicated here for all Work Results present.
+If the Availability Protocol delays the Accumulation of a prerequisite Work Result, then the dependent Work Result may be Accumulated in a block prior to that of its dependency.
+It is assumed that the *Accumulation* logic will be able to handle this gracefully.

+It is also possible (though unexpected in regular operation) that Work Packages never complete the Availability Protocol.
+Such Work Packages eventually time out and are discarded from Relay-chain state.

+#### Hard-Ordered Queueing Alternative

+This alternative gives a guarantee that the order in which a Work Package's Items will be Accumulated will respect the stated prerequisites of that Work Package.
+It is more complex and relies on substantial off-chain logic to inform the on-chain logic about which Work Packages are Accumulatable.

+Firstly, the number of prerequisites of a Work Package is limited to one.
+We cannot trivially control the number of dependents in the same way, nor would we necessarily wish to since it would open up a griefing vector for misbehaving Work Package Builders who interrupta sequence by introducing their own Work Packages which a prerequisite which is within another's sequence.

+The (on-chain) repercussion of the Availability Protocol completing for the Work Package depends based on whether it has a prerequisite which is still pending Availability.
+Since we know that all prerequisite Work Packages must have entered the Availability Protocol due to the Initial Validity Checks, if we are no longer tracking the Work Package and its Work Results on-chain we may safely assume that it is because we have Accumulated them and thus that the Work Package is Available.

+If we are still explicitly retaining a record of the prerequisite Work Package and Work Results, we can assume that the availability process for it has not yet concluded or has already failed.

+If Availability has not yet concluded, we append a reference to (i.e. a hash of) the Work Package to a *Queue of Available Dependents* keyyed by the prerequisite Work Package.
+The bounding for this list may safely be quite large, and if it grows beyond the bound, the Work Results may be discarded.
+This could only happen if very many Work Packages are produced and processed with the same prerequisite at approximately the same point in time, and that prerequisite suffers delayed Availability yet the dependents do not: an unlikely eventuality.

+In the case that we are not retaining a record of the prerequisite Work Package and Work Results, we enqueue the Work Results for Accumulation.
+If there is a non-empty Queue of Available Dependents for this Work Package, we record the fact that this Work Package is *Now Accumulated* in a separate storage item (to circumvent a possibly expensive read/write).
+If there is not, then we do not record this and will effectively stop tracking the Work Package's Availability status on-chain.

+Finally, after all Availability notices have been processed, but before the Accumulation happens, the RcBA may, via an extrinsic, inform the chain of Work Packages which are the prerequisite preventing available Work Packages from being Accumulated.
+This amounts to naming a Work Package which has both a Queue of Available Dependents and is Now Accumulated.

+If Availability suffers a time-out (and retrying is not an option), or if the prerequisite has suffered a time-out, then all dependent Work Packages must be discarded in a cascading manner, a potentially daunting proposition.
+In a manner similar to that above, the time-out itself is recorded in on-chain storage item which itself may only be removed after the latest time at which the newest possible prerequisites (given the Initial Validity Checks) could become available.
+The RcBAs may then introduce extrinsics to remove these associated storage items in an iterative fashion without the Work Results becoming Accumulated.

+#### Discussion

+An initial implementation of this proposal would almost certainly provide only the soft ordering, since it practically a waypoint to get to the hard ordering implementation.

+Initial Validity Checks are made on-chain prior to the Availabilty Protocol begins for any given Work Package.
+This ensures that the Work Package is still in scope $-$ i.e. recent enough and on the proper fork.
+However, this does not ensure that the Work Package is still in scope at the point that the Work Results are actually Accumulated.
+It is as yet unclear whether this is especially problematic.

+The same scope limit could be placed also on Accumulation; in neither variant does it introduce much additional complexity.
+In both cases it would require the same course of action as of Availability timing out without the possibility of retry.
+However whereas in the soft-variant we would not expect to see very differeny dynamics since one such time-out has no repurcissions beyond preventing the Accumulation of those Work Results, in the hard-ordering variant, it could mean a substantially greater occurance of the cascading failure logic calling into question the real purpose of the scoping: is it to protect the Validators from having to deal with indefinitely valid Work Packages or is it to protect the Accumulation logic from having to deal with the Results of older Work Packages?

 ### Collect-Refine

 The first two stages of the CoreJam process are *Collect* and *Refine*. *Collect* refers to the collection and authorization of Work Packages collections of items together with an authorization to utilize a Polkadot Core. *Refine* refers to the performance of computation according to the Work Packages in order to yield a *Work Result*.
 Finally, each Validator Group member attests to a Work Package yielding a set of Work Results and these attestations form the basis for inclusion on-chain and integration into the Relay-chain's state (in the following stages).